Resistance Is Not Enough.

 - Rescue Democracy from the Special Interests.

 Big money has corrupted our democracy.
 Some might say democracy is not part of an economics agenda.
 But the same financial elites and corporations that buy and sell politicians use that political power to rig the economy so the top .01 percent gets massively richer while incomes decline for the rest of us.
 The Citizens United decision gave corporations the right to spend unlimited money in politics.
 We pledge to reverse it, through a constitutional amendment, if necessary.
-We will stop the attack on voting rights which has escalated to just as a new majority of people of color, young people and working women has begun to exercise new power.
-We will fight for public financing of elections that bans corporate and big money – and for electoral reforms, like public matching of small donations, so people’s candidates to compete with the candidates of the plutocrats.
+We will stop the attack on voting rights which has escalated just as a new majority of people of color, young people and working women has begun to exercise new power.
+We will fight for public financing of elections that bans corporate and big money – and for electoral reforms, like public matching of small donations, so people’s candidates can compete with the candidates of the plutocrats.
 Finally, we pledge to change national and local political party structures so that progressive candidates get a fair shake in the nominating process and in general elections.
 And we will build a new progressive majority that can take back our democracy and our economic system.